 - An area of amenity greenspace must be provided in the LONG site and will be a focal point of the development.
-This could incorporate a SUDS feature - There is the opportunity to create an amenity feature with the area of land to the north west of R2 (north). - Houses must front onto areas of open space providing good natural surveillance
+This could incorporate a SUDS feature and equipped play area. - There is the opportunity to create an amenity feature with the area of land to the north west of R2 (north). - Houses must front onto areas of open space providing good natural surveillance.